 HOW IT WORKS

 Because MGLVA is part of the public school system, it's tuition-free.
-Enrolled families receive the Stride K12 curriculum, as well as a loaner computer, printer, and internet stipend.
+Enrolled families receive the K12 curriculum, as well as a loaner computer, printer, and internet stipend.

 Who can attend?